KevinSayers/QUARS/README.md

 #### Options
   `--outdir `                     Absolute path to the output data (must be enclosed in quotes).
 If no path specified, the default behaviour is search in the current dir for the folder "Results" (_i.e._ "./Results/").
 Be sure to add the final "/" to the path.
   `--cpus`                        Integer specifying the number of cores to use.
 Be aware of the limits of your machine.
+  `-profile condor`               Used when in a cluster with the HTCondor executor.
+For configuration of the HTCondor parameters go to `nextflow.config` and change the required settings.

 ## Credits
 @TainVelasco-Luquez